Consulate General of France, Jerusalem: A disputed status

 The nineteenth century was marked by European powers' growing and conflicting interests in the Levant.
-Great Britain, Russia, Prussia, along with other European countries, tried to expand their influence by extending their control over religious communities.
+The United Kingdom, Russia, Prussia, along with other European countries, tried to expand their influence by extending their control over religious communities.
 As a result, France's protectorate over Christians became contested and rivaled.
 For example, in 1841, an Anglican Bishop was nominated in Jerusalem, which was considered to be a diplomatic victory for Britain and Prussia.
 In 1847, the first Russian Ecclesiastical Mission, headed by Archimandrite Porphyrius Ouspensky, who later became Bishop, was sent to Jerusalem.
 Otherwise, European powers came to be represented by Consuls in Palestine.
 The appointment of a British consul in 1838 was followed by the appointment of a consul of Prussia and of Sardinia in 1843, and by the appointment of an Austrian consul in 1849 and of a Spanish consul in 1854.
 Alphonse d'Alonzo, former attaché to the Consulate General of France in Jerusalem, wrote in 1901 that the Russian and the French Consuls were "irreconcilable rivals".

 Amidst this growing competition between European powers, the Consul of France, Count Gabriel de Lantigny, decided to create Brothers of Christians schools and entrusted them to a Catholic congregation, known as the Lazarists.
 Later, when a Latin Patriarch of Jerusalem was re-established in 1847, despite France's prior reluctance to the appointment of Giuseppe Valerga as a Patriarch (mostly because he was a citizen of the rival Kingdom of Sardinia and the Grand Master of the Order of the Holy Sepulchre, a Franciscan Order), the Consul General of France Helouis-Jorelle recognized Giuseppe Valerga's high distinction when he arrived in Jerusalem on January 17, 1848.
 The replacement of Helouis Jorelle by Emile Botta on November 1, 1848, marked the beginning of a period of collaboration between the newly appointed Consul and the Patriarch.

 To maintain the primacy of the French representative in Palestine, his rank was raised to that of a Consul General in 1893.

 France's special status in the Holy Land and protectorate over the Catholics of Latin rite were internationally recognized in the Congress of Berlin in 1878.
 It was then officially recognized by the Holy See in 1888.
 In addition, through the Agreements of Mytilene and Constantinople, tax and custom privileges were notably granted to religious communities placed under the protection of France, thus enabling it to confirm its protectorate.